 If you are looking for jobs in the UK for foreigners, it is best to do your research first on which sectors have the most job openings.
-The top sectors for expats include computer programming, consultancy and the financial sector.
-The UK Home Office publishes a list each year of jobs in the UK for foreigners.
-As of April 2013, the main job openings include positions for software developers, social workers, skilled chefs and many different types of engineers.
+The top sectors for expats include computer programming, consultancy, healthcare, and the financial sector.
+As of November 2015, the main job openings include positions for software developers, social workers, nurses and paramedics, skilled chefs and many different types of engineers.

 There are several ways to go about looking for jobs in the UK for foreigners.
 One great resource is the UK government’s Universal Jobmatch online service.
-As well as including a job database, once you’ve registered, Universal Jobmatch offers other services like saving previous job searches, sending you email alerts, letting you upload your CV and keeping track of past applications.
+As well as including a job database, once you’ve registered, Universal Jobmatch offers other services like saving previous job searches, sending you email alerts, letting you upload your CV, and keeping track of past applications.
 If you are searching for jobs in Northern Ireland, please visit JobCentre Online.

 You can also search for jobs in newspapers.
 One of the best newspapers for this purpose is The Guardian, with its online job database.
 Other online job search engines are also a good place to start.
-If you are looking for a job in a particular field, you can try looking at job advertisements published in trade magazines.
+If you are looking for work in a particular field, you can try looking at job advertisements published in trade magazines.

 Networking can also be a very effective way to look for a job as an expat.
-Many jobs aren’t advertised, and getting in touch with your professional contacts can help you find out about these potential vacancies.
+Many positions aren’t advertised, and getting in touch with your professional contacts can help you find out about these potential vacancies.
 Through word of mouth, your fellow expats can help you tap into otherwise inaccessible job markets.

 If you possess skills which are sought after by local employers, then going through a recruitment agency might be a good option for you.
 You can find the recruitment agency which best fits your needs on The Recruitment & Employment Confederation website.
 Even before you register, you should be able to figure out if a particular recruitment agency is right for you based on the type of jobs they have posted on their website.